thenexthub/Codira/docs/proposals/Accessors.rst

 Copy-on-write
 ^^^^^^^^^^^^^

 These problems are compounded by copy-on-write (COW) types.
-In Swift, a copy-on-write value embeds an object reference.
+In Codira, a copy-on-write value embeds an object reference.
 Copying the value has low immediate cost, because it simply retains the existing reference.
 However, modifying a value requires the reference to be